Frequently Asked

 How do I book an appointment?

 All urgent and non-urgent appointments must be made by phone, online, or in person.
 Online booking now available for Full Time Physician patients only.
 Please note that we are not currently accepting new patients.
 The general wait-time for the Barrie FMTU is variable, at least 2-4 weeks to book an NON-URGENT appointment.
-Call 705-792-3333 ex.
-3 to book an appointment.
+Call 705-792-3333 extension 3 to book an appointment.

 Is Barrie FMTU accepting new patients?